When Behavior Cloning Cheats

 My background is rooted in analytical, model-based methods — robot dynamics, sim2real transfer, and model-based control.
 I'm increasingly combining these with modern machine learning to build systems that are both physically grounded and data-driven.

-Before the PhD, I deployed and programmed autonomous mobile robots for Fortune 500 clients at Seegrid.
+Before my PhD, I deployed and programmed autonomous mobile robots for Fortune 500 clients at Seegrid.
 I hold a B.S. in Mechanical Engineering from Columbia University.
-I'm looking for research engineer roles where I can build systems that actually work — in the real world, not just on paper.
+I'm looking for research engineer roles where physical grounding matters — where simulation meets hardware and systems ship.

 I'm actively looking for research engineer and applied scientist roles in robotics and robot learning, based in Boston.
 Open to relocation for the right opportunity.